1 Simple Trick for Finding Time to Talk with your Spouse (When You Have Kids)

 So we do.
 About once a week, we pile the kids in the minivan.
 We turn on a kid’s music CD or occasionally let them watch a DVD.
 We put the music in the back so it’s not coming through our front speakers, and we talk.

-Obviously there are certain topics that are off limits, because little ears may be eavesdropping.
+Obviously, there are certain topics that are off-limits when you talk with your spouse in front of the kids, since little ears may be eavesdropping.

 But it works.
 We talk about our hopes and dreams.
 Our budget and our careers.
 And we are not interrupted.